open-component-model/ocm-k8s-toolkit/docs/adr/Replication-ADR.md

 2. As ocmconfig of config type 'transport.ocm.config.ocm.software' stored in a separate k8s object

 Note that:
-* config type 'transport.ocm.config.ocm.software' would need to be extended to support more command line options
+* config type 'transport.ocm.config.ocm.software' would need to be extended to support more command line options.
+Though this extension looks logical, as the current differences between the config type and the command line options seem more like a mismatch at first glance.
-* same question applies to uploader configuratio
+* same question applies to uploader configuration
 * `--lookup` seems to be a special case.
-A solution could be to introduce a possibility to specify several source OCMRepository objects.
+A theoretical solution could be to introduce an array of source OCMRepository objects in the Replication CR.
+* `--latest` is another special case.
+Do we need it, if component's status always provides a concrete version?
+* not to forget `--disable-uploads` as there are know use cases for that.

 Proposed solution:
 * ..., because...